With whom and how do you socialize customer insights?

 - Develop videos (or a video series on a predictable cadence, so people come to expect them) to explain what you’ve learned, what it means, what needs to be done, and by whom.
 Share these videos in meetings, on monitors, via email communications, in the customer room, during onboarding, and more.

 - Share customer personas around the office, as well, to give employees a better understanding of who your customers are.
+Create animations about each persona to introduce them and to socialize them.
+Use their words in stories about products, use cases, etc.

 Be sure to develop a communication plan that includes ways to best communicate within your organization.
 Not all socialization methods work the same in every company; figure out what works best for your company, i.e., what gets them to pay attention and, ultimately and most importantly, take action.